axlsx-styler-gem/axlsx_styler/README.md

 axlsx.serialize 'grocery.xlsx'
 ```

-### With plain `Axlsx` gem
+### `axlsx` gem without `axlsx_styler`

-This example can be DRYied up, but it gives you a rough idea of what you
+Whith plain `axlsx` you need to know which styles you're going to use beforehand.
-need to go through.
-You need to compile all the styles before you apply them.
+The code for our example is a bit more envolved:

 ```ruby
 require 'axlsx'